daler/pybedtools/README.rst

     :target: http://badge.fury.io/py/pybedtools

-The `BEDTools suite of programs <http://bedtools.readthedocs.org/>`_, is widely used for genomic interval manipulation or "genome algebra".  `pybedtools` wraps and extends BEDTools by offering feature-level manipulations from within Python.
+The `BEDTools suite of programs <http://bedtools.readthedocs.org/>`_ is widely used for genomic interval manipulation or "genome algebra".  `pybedtools` wraps and extends BEDTools and offers feature-level manipulations from within Python.

 See full online documentation, including installation instructions, at